Judicial conduct: Reforming the complaints process

 The Canadian Judicial Council (CJC) consists of the chief justices and associate chief justices of all of the federal courts and provincial/territorial superior courts.
 Its objectives, set out in the Judges Act, are to promote efficiency, consistency, and quality of judicial service in these courts.
 One of the Council’s responsibilities is to investigate complaints of misconduct made against federally appointed judges.
 The CJC has also developed a set of Ethical Principles for Judges.
 The purpose of these principles is to help judges ensure that they maintain their independence, integrity, and impartiality.

-The removal processes for provincial/territorial judges vary from jurisdiction to jurisdiction, but all are designed to protect judicial independence and to operate independently from the other branches of government.
+The removal processes for provincial/territorial judges vary from jurisdiction to jurisdiction, but are all designed to protect judicial independence and to operate independently from the other branches of government.

 - Date modified: